boneyag/msr23-artifact/README.md

 Annotated data is in the `annotated.xlsx` spreadsheet file.

-To access the patterns locally, download the `code-pattern` directory and place it inside a local web server (like Apache).
+To access the patterns locally, download the `code-patterns` directory and place it inside a local web server (like Apache).

 The original data set provide by Dilhara et al. (2022) is available in [here](https://mlcodepatterns.github.io/summary_icse/pattern_summary_final_v1.html).